saidharani13/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 - Triggering code reviews and pull requests
 - Managing branches

-GitHub Actions are event-driven, meaning it responds to an event (`PR` created, issue created, etc.) and triggers an action (label, test, sort, ..).
+GitHub Actions are event-driven, meaning it responds to an event (`PR` created, issue created, ...) and triggers an action (label, test, sort, ...).
 A collection of actions is called a workflow.

 ```{figure} ../../figures/gih_action_diagrame.png
 ---